elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/entityreference_prepopulate/README.txt

   Select what to do if the URL path does NOT contain a parameter to pre-populate the field.
 Skip access permission
-  This is a fallback overide, the fallback behaviour will not be followed for users with the specified permission.
+  This is a fallback override, the fallback behaviour will not be followed for users with the specified permission.

 Usage
 =====
-In order to pre-populate an entity reference field you have to supply the paramater in the URL.
+In order to pre-populate an entity reference field you have to supply the parameter in the URL.

 The structure is
 node/add/article?[field_ref]=[id]